ashetonh/calendar/README.md

 ### You can now run multiple different scripts!
 You can peek at the meetings by running:
 - ./getMeetings
-### Afterwards, you use the identifier given and use it as an argument to different scripts like:
+### You can pass one of the unique identifiers (first id in each meeting) and use it as an argument to different scripts like:
 - ./getMeeting ($meetingId)
 - ./updateMeeting ($meetingId)
 - ./deleteMeeting ($meetingId)